Murder of Jakob von Metzler: Legal proceedings

 In the conviction of Gäfgen for murder to life imprisonment in July 2003, the court established his grave level of guilt (besondere Schwere der Schuld).
-As a consequence, he is not eligible for early release after 15 years, as is otherwise usual for life prisoners.
+As a consequence, he was not eligible for early release after 15 years, as is otherwise usual for life prisoners.
 Gäfgen's appeal to the Federal Court of Justice was rejected in May 2004.
 His complaint to the Federal Constitutional Court was rejected in December 2004.

 In December 2004 Frankfurt deputy police chief Wolfgang Daschner received a suspended sentence of a €10,800 fine for ordering a subordinate, Ortwin E., to threaten Gäfgen with torture.
 Ortwin E. was sentenced to a €3,600 fine.

 In 2005, Gäfgen filed a complaint against Germany at the European Court of Human Rights (case no. 22978/05, Gäfgen v.
 Germany) which he partially won in 2010: Germany was found to have violated article 3 ECHR (Prohibition of torture and inhuman and degrading treatment), but was found not to have violated article 6 (Right to a fair trial).
 Additionally, he sued the state of Hessen and demanded compensation for allegedly suffering trauma after being threatened with torture, but lost the case.

 In August 2011 Magnus Gäfgen was awarded €3,000 damages for the threats he endured from the police.
 Gäfgen originally wanted €10,000.

 His liquidator tried to seize the money.

 Life in prison

 Magnus Gäfgen is serving his life sentence in Schwalmstadt Prison in the state of Hesse.
 He passed the first state examination in law while in prison, and published the autobiography Allein mit Gott – Der Weg zurück (Alone with God – The way back) in 2005.
 His plans to establish a "Gäfgen Foundation" that should help children who had been victims of crime sparked controversy, and after authorities stated they would never allow such a foundation to be registered, he dropped the plans.

 In 2017 he applied to be released on probation.
 In 2018 the authorities determined that he is still dangerous and rejected the application.
+After parole was rejected, the minimum prison sentence was set at 23 years, i.e. until September 2025.